• Home

 5. Melt remaining butter and brush over each hen until butter is used up.

-6. Mix Black Pepper, Lemon Pepper, and Kosher salt in a small bowl and sprinkle over hens evenly until seasoning is all gone.
+6. Mix Black Pepper, Lemon Pepper, and Kosher salt in a small bowl and sprinkle over hens evenly until the seasoning is all gone.

 7. Pour 1 cup of white wine into the bottom of the pan but do not pour wine over hens (you’ll rinse off the seasoning if you do).